stevemacn/service-learning-course/syllabus.md

 **All students (50%)**

-- Meets volunteer hours for semester (20%)
+- Participate in 5 service outreach sessions (At least 2 external) (20%)
 - Written reflections (10%)
 - In class discussions / activies (10%)
 - Evaludation plan for the semester (10%)